Prateeksingchn/DSA-JAVA/assignments/02-first-java.md

 ---

+### 2. Greeting Message
-### 2. Take name as input and print a greeting message for that particular name.
+Ques- Take name as input and print a greeting message for that particular name.

 ```Java
 package assignments;